Driving in Singapore: Parking

 The cost of parking in many upgraded car parks can be deducted from the CashCard inserted in the IU of the vehicle, thus eliminating the need for the car park to have an attendant.
-Although the cost of parking (which is published) is variable, parking costs tend to be much less expensive compared to London and New York.
-For example, the Centrepoint shopping centre charges a mere S$1 (approximately US$0.70) for the first hour, whereas garages in New York on Fifth Avenue and 57th Street charge between US$12 and US$26 for one hour.

 Some car parks in Singapore are equipped with overhead sensors that can detect whether the lot position is filled or not.
 This information is processed and displayed in signs around the car park, directing drivers to areas where there are free spaces.

 ‘Season Parking’ is an initiative created by the Housing & Development Board (HDB) for motorists to engage in long-term parking of their vehicles in HDB car parks.
 Parking lots are denoted in red and on the lower decks of the carpark.
 Some carparks denote an all-day parking for season parking holders only where lots are drawn full red to be utilised by season holders at all times.
 On other occasions, some lots are drawn red with continuing white lines to denote season parking after 7:00pm to 7.00am.
 Before these timing, the lot is available to the public to park as meant by the continuing white lines used in conjunction with the red box lines.

 On the upper decks, full white parking lots are available to the public to park.
 The lower decks are reserved for season parking holders.
 On Sundays and Public Holidays, some carparks that are away from town centers or shopping malls may have an orange banner displayed at the entrance and within the carpark which permits free parking from 7:30am to 10:30pm.